petrikaj/lappaa/lappaa.md

 ## Transcription

 On-device speech recognition using Apple's native framework.
+A split feature for long caption sentences.

 ### Automatic Captioning

 Transcription starts automatically when a recording is opened in the editor.
 Segments are aligned to the audio timeline and displayed as caption overlays.
+Both word-by-word or sentence captions are supported.

 **Orphan Fixer:** Leading punctuation (periods, commas) is automatically moved from the start of a segment to the end of the previous segment.